microsoft/ComplianceCxE/docs/playbooks/service-side-auto-labeling.md

 Sensitive emails are automatically detected and labeled in transit/ as they are sent.
 For Exchange, it does not include emails at rest (mailboxes).
 Note: emails detected in simulation mode will not be labeled when the policy is turned on, as we only label emails in transit and those emails were sent before the policy was enforced.
 * Unlike manual labeling or auto-labeling with Office apps, PDF attachments as well as Office attachments are also scanned for the conditions you specify in your auto-labeling policy.
-When there is a match, the email is labeled but not the attachment. o	For PDF files, if the label applies encryption, these files are encrypted by using [Office 365 Message Encryption (OME)](https://docs.microsoft.com/en-us/microsoft-365/compliance/ome?view=o365-worldwide) when your tenant is [enabled for PDF attachments](https://docs.microsoft.com/en-us/microsoft-365/compliance/ome-faq?view=o365-worldwide#are-pdf-file-attachments-supported-). o	For these Office files, Word, PowerPoint, and Excel are supported.
+When there is a match, the email is labeled but not the attachment.
+    - For PDF files, if the label applies encryption, these files are encrypted by using [Office 365 Message Encryption (OME)](https://docs.microsoft.com/en-us/microsoft-365/compliance/ome?view=o365-worldwide) when your tenant is [enabled for PDF attachments](https://docs.microsoft.com/en-us/microsoft-365/compliance/ome-faq?view=o365-worldwide#are-pdf-file-attachments-supported-).
+    - For these Office files, Word, PowerPoint, and Excel are supported.
 If the label applies encryption, they are encrypted by using [Office 365 Message Encryption (OME)](https://docs.microsoft.com/en-us/microsoft-365/compliance/ome?view=o365-worldwide).
 * If you have Exchange mail flow rules or data loss prevention (DLP) policies that apply IRM encryption: When content is identified by these rules or policies and an auto-labeling policy, the label is applied.
 If that label applies encryption, the IRM settings from the Exchange mail flow rules or DLP policies are ignored.
 However, if that label doesn't apply encryption, the IRM settings from the mail flow rules or DLP policies are applied in addition to the label.
 * Email that has IRM encryption with no label will be replaced by a label with any encryption settings when there is a match by using auto-labeling.
 * Incoming email is labeled when there is a match with your auto-labeling conditions: